GetLinkfire/API.TestAssigment/README.md

 1. to get through code
 2. understand it
 3. finish some 'to do', entire list could be looked up in 'Task List' (see https://docs.microsoft.com/en-us/visualstudio/ide/using-the-task-list?view=vs-2017) (*optional*)
-4. think about the case when multiple users updating same link, how to avoid DB entity and Storage model be out of sync (*optional*)
+4. think about the case when multiple users are updating the same link, how to avoid DB entity and Storage model be out of sync (*optional*)
 5. refactor code, for example there is a lot of code duplication (*optional*)

-**We are not expecting solving ALL problems**, peek a couple of them and pls write why you choose them, when you will create PR, you could also name other problems and would be nice to have short description how to solve to them.
+**We are not expecting solving ALL problems**, peek a couple of them and pls write why you choose them, when you will create PR, you could also name other problems and would be nice to have, short description how to solve to them.

 Example:
 ```
 Fixed:
 Code duplication | Fixed that, as I think, it will help to support code in feature.
 Noted:
-Not all part of the code are testable | Inversion of Control can be implemented (+ name actual places where you found this, 1-2 will be enought)
+Not all part of the code are testable | Inversion of Control can be implemented (+ name actual places where you found this, 1-2 will be enough)
 ```

 ## Goal

-Implement CRUD operation for links with WEB.API.
+Implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operation for links with WEB.API.
 Information that could be used for link search should be in DB (such as Title, Artist, Code, Domain).
-All other information (destination and tracking info) should be stored in a file, assume that this file will be accessible by another system by domain/code.
+All other information (destination and tracking info) should be stored in a local file, assume that this file will be accessible by another system by domain/code.

 Let's try to understand what is Link entity and what relations it should have.